helencho/sinistagram/README.md

 # Parallelogram

 A fullstack app for sharing photos with family and friends.
 It's your favorite photo-sharing platform in the universe, inspired by [Instagram](https://www.instagram.com/) from our sister universe.
+Original project code can be viewed [here](https://github.com/helencho/insta-clone).

 ## Features